 Now that you know where you can customize, let’s get into what to customize on your website template to make it your own.

 01. Add your logo.

-02. Add a Favicon to your theme.
+Add a Favicon to your theme.

 See the little ‘G’ used by Google or the face icon Neil Patel uses for Ubersuggest?
 That’s a favicon.
 It’s especially useful when visitors have multiple tabs open because it allows them to quickly identify which website they are viewing simply by using the favicon as a quick visual cue.
 Best practices suggest using a simplified variation of your logo such as an icon or the first letter of your name or blog.